 *This example has been simplified to illustrate differences between two inventory relief methods.
 In this example, we have assumed a long-term tax rate of 15% and a short-term tax rate of 33% based on an income of $250,000 or less.

-To import your tax lots to TurboTax or other popular tax software:
+To import your client’s tax lots to TurboTax or other popular tax software:

-Please see the IRS instructions for your tax return type to determine where to include the capital gains (typically these are included as part of the IRS Schedule-D).
-The total short and long-term gains can be found on your 1099-B and in the printout that you produced.
-Attach all pages to your tax return as required by the IRS.
+Please see the IRS instructions for your client’s tax return type to determine where to include the capital gains (typically these are included as part of the IRS Schedule-D).
+The total short and long-term gains can be found on your client’s 1099-B and in the printout that you produced.
+Attach all pages to your client’s tax return as required by the IRS.
 Instructions for importing files into TurboTax are located on the TurboTax website.
 That page was created and is hosted by TurboTax.
 We make no representations as to the accuracy of the information found there.
-If you have further questions on importing a file into the TurboTax software, please contact TurboTax Support.
+If you or your Client has further questions on importing a file into the TurboTax software, please contact TurboTax Support.

 File uploads are not possible in the online version of TurboTax.
 To upload Folio Institutional tax files, you must use the downloadable or desktop versions of TurboTax.
 This is a limitation imposed by TurboTax—not by us.
 TurboTax does not support more than 3,000 tax lots to be imported into their software.
 If you have more than 3,000 tax lots in your downloaded file, you should use our printed list and attach it to your filing.